tatianadmkrylova/SAMfiltering/README.md

-SAMfiltering is a code writing in Python to analyse input SAM file for detecting unmapped reads and statistics of FLAGs and CIGAR.
-User can find all files containing mapped/unmapped/filtered/unfiltered reads in FASTA format in the directory "output" which has the same name like an input file without an extention .sam.
+SAMfiltering is a Python script designed to analyze input SAM files.
+Its primary functions include detecting unmapped reads and generating comprehensive statistics on alignment data (specifically FLAGs and CIGAR strings).
+All output files, including mapped, unmapped, filtered, and unfiltered reads in FASTA format, are saved within a dedicated "output" directory.
+This directory is named after the input file (excluding the .sam extension).

 ##  Requirements